VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart3Chapter04.md

 contains all the data of the graph, including information required for rendering such as paths, gradients, and change matrices.
 The data structure is not open to the public, only one handle (pointer) is exposed externally.
-- <p>Around the `MGPlusGraphics` structure, it will provide a series of function interfaces to operate, including initialization, parameter</p>
-modification, various ways of rendering, and various 2D coordinate changes (such as linear changes).MGPlus includes the following modules:
+- Around the `MGPlusGraphics` structure, it will provide a series of function interfaces to operate, including initialization, parameter modification, various ways of rendering, and various 2D coordinate changes (such as linear changes).MGPlus includes the following modules:
 - `MGPlus` include follow module: